facebookresearch/faiss/INSTALL.md

 For faiss-gpu-raft, the rapidsai, conda-forge and nvidia channels are required.

-[^1] The vector search and clustering algorithms in NVIDIA RAFT have been formally migrated to [NVIDIA cuVS](https://github.com/rapidsai/cuvs).
-This package is being renamed to `faiss-gpu-cuvs` in the next stable release, which will use these GPU implementations from the pre-compiled `libcuvs=24.12` binary.

 Nightly pre-release packages can be installed as follows:

 ``` shell